-11. Stock Offering and Subsequent Events
+11. Shelf Stock Offering

 On March 7, 2005, the Company filed a registration statement with the Securities and Exchange Commission to register the offer and sale by the Company and certain selling stockholders of shares of the Company's common stock.
-Due to overall market conditions during the second quarter, the Company converted its registration statement into a shelf registration statement to allow for offers and sales of common stock from time to time as market conditions permit.
-To date, the Company has recorded approximately \$565,000 of deferred offering costs in connection with the offering and has classified these costs as prepaid expenses in other non-current assets on its balance sheet.
-If the Company sells shares of common stock off its shelf registration statement, the Company will net these accumulated deferred offering costs against the proceeds of the offering.
+Due to overall market conditions during the second quarter of 2005, the Company converted its registration statement into a shelf registration statement to allow for offers and sales of common stock from time to time as market conditions permit.
+To date, the Company has recorded approximately \$792,000 of deferred offering costs (approximately \$487,000 after tax, if ever expensed) in connection with the offering and has classified these costs as prepaid expenses in other non-current assets on its balance sheet.
+If the Company sells shares of common stock off of its shelf registration statement, the Company will net these accumulated deferred offering costs against the proceeds of the offering.
 If the Company does not raise funds through an equity offering off of the shelf registration statement or fails to maintain the effectiveness of the shelf registration statement, the currently capitalized deferred offering costs will be expensed.
+Such expense would be a non-cash accounting charge as substantially all of these expenses have already been paid.